-Our general and administrative expenses increased to \$3,138,922 for the year ended December 31, 2020 compared to \$2,824,708 for the same period in 2019 as added infrastructure to support the growth in the organization.
-We expect that general and administrative expenses will continue to increase slightly as we add further infrastructure for security and to support growth in operations and subscribers.
+Our general and administrative expenses increased to \$3,586,404 for the year ended December 31, 2021 compared to \$3,138,922 for the same period in 2020.

+The general and administrative expenses increased from prior year due to additional resources and operational tools which were added to support the growth in the organization.
+Further, government assistance was nil in 2021 compared to receiving \$90,726 in 2020 for IAP.
+We expect that general and administrative expenses will continue to increase slightly as we support growth in operations and subscribers.
 See "Forward Looking Statements" above.